dingo35/brands/README.md

         Set MIN charge current for the EV: 6-16A (per phase)

 MAX	Set MAX charge current for the EV: 10-80A (per phase)
+        If CONFIG is set to <Fixed>, configure MAX lower or equal to the maximum current that your fixed cable can carry.

-CIRCUIT	(only appears when MULTI set to <Master>, or when MULTI set to <Disabled> and Mode is Smart or Solar):
+CIRCUIT	(only appears when MULTI set to <Master>, or when MULTI set to <Disabled>
+        and Mode is Smart or Solar):
         Set the max current the EVSE circuit can handle (load balancing): 10-200A (see also subpanel wiring)